vatesfr/xen-orchestra/docs/through_purchase_department.md

 That's it, you have now completed the purchase.

-:warning: Once you have bind the plan to your end user account, you cannot change it.
-Double check the spelling of the e-mail before binding the account.
+**Once you have bind the plan to your end user account, you cannot change it.
+Double check the spelling of the e-mail before binding the account.**